Bubb13/EEex-Docs/source/EE Game Lua Functions/Infinity/index.rst

 Infinity_GetArea
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Returns the bounding rectangle (area) for the specified UI control name
+Returns the bounding rectangle (area) for the specified UI Control name

 ::